Everything I’ve learned from 18 years of trying to break the internet

 One thing to note with Lightworks is that the free version restricts you to outputting your videos in HD format (1280px x 720px).
 Depending on what type of videos you’re making, that may not be a bad thing.
 If you’re just talking to camera, do your users really need to see you in Full HD or higher resolution?
 Remember many people use mobile devices and data connections, so smaller file sizes may be desirable.

-Though all three of these are available for Mac, I’d probably stick to using iMovie as it’s a bit more intuitive.
-I only switched to ShotCut when I retired my Mac Pro – I’m too lazy to get up and use my wife’s iMac.
+Though all three of these are available for Mac, I’d probably stick to using iMovie as it’s pretty intuitive, though OpenShot is similarly easy to use.
+I only switched to OpenShot when I retired my Mac Pro – I’m too lazy to get up and use my wife’s iMac.

 Look on Amazon and you will find cheap teleprompters.
 However quality may be low, so you might be better off making your own.
 You’ll find various tutorials online, taking a range of different approaches.